VPDoR $5,000 Propel Grant FY25

 External funding plan

-- Describe the plan to apply for external funding within the next 6 months, identifying at least one potential external grant.
+- Identify at least one potential external grant.
 Proposing an alternative funding opportunity or backup plan is encouraged.

 -